sabenmarzouk/betclic/README.md

 docker build -t betclic-app .
 docker run -d -p 8080:8080 --name betclic-app-container betclic-app
  ```

+## TODO (Rest à faire):

+### Implement Reactive Endpoints with Kotlin and Spring WebFlux

+As part of the ongoing development of the Betclic project, there's a plan to enhance the application by adopting reactive programming principles.
+This involves leveraging Spring WebFlux with Kotlin to create non-blocking, asynchronous, and event-driven services that can handle a large number of concurrent connections efficiently.

+### Objectives

+- **Adopt Reactive Programming**: Transition from traditional MVC to a reactive application architecture to improve scalability and resource utilization.
+- **Implement Non-blocking Endpoints**: Utilize Spring WebFlux to develop reactive RESTful endpoints.
+- **Leverage Kotlin Coroutines**: Take advantage of Kotlin's coroutines support in Spring WebFlux for more readable asynchronous code.

-## Deploying to AWS
+### Deploying to AWS

-We can use Amazon Elastic Container Service (ECS) to deploy the app for scalable and managed application hosting.
+Use Amazon Elastic Container Service (ECS) to deploy the app for scalable and managed application hosting.

-## Using IntelliJ HTTP Client for API Testing
+## Test using IntelliJ HTTP Client for API Testing
 There is an http intellij client to facilitate interacting with rest service
 ```shell
 betclic.http